julianscunha/Veeam.VBR.ASBuilt/README.md

 - Some modules behave differently between Windows PowerShell Desktop and PowerShell 7
 - `Veeam.Diagrammer` may be skipped in some offline/runtime scenarios without blocking the main report workflow
 - Full offline execution still depends on the behavior of the official AsBuiltReport modules and their interaction with PowerShellGet/PackageManagement in the local environment
+- Interactive prompts may appear in Portuguese depending on the script configuration.

 ## Security Considerations